 - Tacklife 6.7 Amp Jigsaw

-If you are looking for the best jigsaw to buy in 2020, then I would suggest you buy DEWALT DCS331B because it is powered with a 20-volt lithium battery for cordless versatility.
+If you are looking for the best jigsaw to buy in 2022, then I would suggest you buy DEWALT DCS331B because it is powered by a 20-volt lithium battery for cordless versatility.
 It has a variable speed control of up to 3000 SPM and has keyless blade changes.
 It also includes 4 orbital actions.

 Types of Blades: